mill0851/node.js-basic-backend/README.md

 Here is a map of what each branch covers:
 * main: installing node.js and setting up GET request
-* implementation: implementing get request by making an API call from the fron end
+* implementation: implementing GET request by making an API call from the front end
 ##
 1) initialize app: